clarkfitzg/sta141c-winter19/lecture/02-05-slurm.md

 2. this class has a reserved partition
 3. interactive versus batch jobs
 4. run your jobs on the worker nodes
-5. job can either be in the queue, running, or finished
+5. job can either be waiting in the queue to start, running, or finished
 6. network file system is an abstraction that makes all the files seem like they're on the same computer